Sidney R. Yates Federal Building

-The Sidney R. Yates Federal Building, historically known as the Bureau of Engraving and Printing and later the Auditor's Building Complex, is a large historic federal building located on the National Mall and built between 1878–1880 that has housed multiple federal government offices.
+The Sidney R. Yates Federal Building, historically known as the Bureau of Engraving and Printing and later the Auditor's Building Complex, is a large historic federal building located on the National Mall and built between 1878 and 1880 that has housed multiple federal government offices.
 It is an L-shaped building of red and black brick construction in the Romanesque style and was designed by the office of James G. Hill, the Supervising Architect of the Treasury.
 The brick was provided by the Peerless Brick Company of Philadelphia.
 The builder was John Fraser, Superintendent of Construction for the Treasury, and the bricklayers were Bitting & Davidson.